Shaaali/identity-apps/docs/guides/branding/README.md

 # Branding your organization

-You can customize the user interfaces presented to your customers at login, sign-up, and account recovery flows according to the theming guidelines of your organization.
+You can customize the user interfaces presented to your users at login, sign-up, and account recovery flows according to the theming guidelines of your organization.

-By branding these interfaces, your customers will get a familiar and consistent user experience.
+By branding these interfaces, your users will get a familiar and consistent user experience.

 ::: info
 See the complete list of [branding options](#branding-preferences) available in Asgardeo currently.